 Students are required to complete an extended essay which is an in-depth study of a question relating to one of the subjects they are studying.

 Theory of knowledge is taken by all students and is designed to encourage each student to reflect on the nature of knowledge by critically examining different ways of knowing (perception, emotion, language and reason) and different kinds of knowledge (scientific, artistic, mathematical and historical).

 Creativity, action, service requires that students actively learn from the experience of doing real tasks beyond the classroom.
 Students can combine all three components or do activities related to each one of them separately.

 Students take written examinations at the end of the programme, which are marked by external IB examiners which ensures quality control of all IB graduates.
 Students also complete assignments during the school year, that are initially marked by teachers, and then moderated externally.

 The diploma is awarded to students who gain at least 24 points, subject to certain minimum levels of performance across the whole programme and to satisfactory participation in the creativity, action, service requirement.
 The highest total that a Diploma Programme student can be awarded is 45 points.

 Quality assurance and professional development

-Any school wishing to offer the Diploma Programme and attain IB World School status must first go through the authorization process.
+Any school wishing to offer the Diploma Programme and attain IB World School status must first go through the authorisation process.
 The process is designed to ensure schools are well prepared to implement the programme successfully.
 Schools are required to participate in an on-going process of review and development, using standards and practices that apply to all IB World Schools.